Tree invariants and Milnor linking numbers with indeterminacy: Recursive construction of tree invariants

-We begin by introducing a certain useful operation, we refer to as {\em tree stacking}, this operation is related but different from grafting which defines the product of the dissociative algebra $Dias(n)$, introduced earlier.
-Apart from the fact, that tree stacking is our primary tool in proving Main Theorem, it is essential to obtain an inductive description of planar trees, which is presented in the second part of this section.
+We begin by introducing a certain useful operation, we refer to as {\em tree stacking}, apart from the fact, that tree stacking is our primary tool in proving Main Theorem, it is essential to obtain a recursive description of planar trees, which is presented in the second part of this section.

 Recall, that $\mathcal{A}(n;r)$ is the set of planar tree diagrams satisfying axioms ({\bf{d1}})--({\bf{d4}}) of Section \ref{S:tree-invariants}.
 Tree stacking operations are indexed by the leaves and defined as